-Different forms of worker involvement in management decision-making in Australia, Western Europe, Yugoslavia and North America.
+Different forms of worker involvement in management decisionmaking in Australia, Western Europe, Yugoslavia and North America.
 Concepts of industrial democracy, such as joint consultation, worker participation in management; industrial codetermination and worker self-management, contemporary theories of industrial democracy; West Germany's co-determination system; Sweden's model of 'disciplined' democracy in industry; joint consultation in British industry; worker self-management in industrial enterprises in Yugoslavia; and Scanlon Plans and other forms of union-management co-operation in the United States and Canada; and collective bargaining as an exercise in industrial democracy in the United Kingdom and the United States.

-15.574 Industrial Relations Methods
+30.574 Industrial Relations Methods SS L2T1 C6

-Commerce/Arts prerequisite: 15.526 or 15.529 plus 15.589.
+Arts prerequisite: 15.526 or 30.526 plus 15.589 or 30.589.
+Excluded: 15.574.